-In 2021 the UFR has been set at 3.60% by the European Insurance and Occupational Pensions Authority ("EIOPA").
+In 2022 the UFR has been set at 3.45% by the European Insurance and Occupational Pensions Authority ("EIOPA").
 It is based on historically observed real interest rates in combination with long term inflation expectations.
-In 2017, EIOPA proposed a gradual adjustment of the UFR over a number of years, including a decrease to 3.45% in 2022.
+In 2017, EIOPA proposed a gradual adjustment of the UFR over a number of years, as of 1st January 2023 it remains unchanged at 3.45%.

-In the scenario shown below, the impact of an immediate adjustment of the UFR from 3.60% to 3.45% is quantified.
+In the scenario shown below, the impact of an immediate adjustment of the UFR by -/- 0.15% is quantified.

-Change to Scenario Solvency ratio in Scenario UFR down to 3.45% 0%
+Scenario Change to Solvency ratio in Scenario UFR down by 0.15% 0%

 The reduction of the UFR leads to a reduction in Own Funds due to higher insurance obligations.
 At the same time, the overall SCR increases as a result of the increase in insurance obligations.
-In total, the ratio of Own Funds over SCR does not change in the UFR down to 3.45% scenario.
+In total, the ratio of Own Funds over SCR does not change in the UFR down by 0.15% scenario.